-Because the contributions of specialized service professionals often occur in contexts that are substantially different from those in which teachers and principals work, the expectations and processes applicable to specialized service professionals must reflect these differences in order to truly support their improvement.
+Because the contributions of specialized service professionals occur in contexts that are substantially different from those in which teachers and principals work, the expectations and processes applicable to specialized service professionals must reflect these differences in order to truly support their improvement.
 The Council believes that the recommendations included within this report reflect and honor the critical and unique roles that SSPs play in increasing positive outcomes for diverse student populations, and that these recommendations are grounded in the need to provide meaningful feedback to SSPs to support them in improving their practice.

-To ensure that their recommendations were informed by accurate knowledge about the work of the various categories of specialized service professionals, the Council requested that the Colorado Department of Education (CDE) form a work group made up of practitioner representatives from each category.
+To ensure that its recommendations were informed by accurate knowledge about the work of the various categories of specialized service professionals, the Council requested that the Colorado Department of Education (CDE) form a work group made up of practitioner representatives from each category.
 The work group, reflecting input from more than 90 SSPs across the state, provided important guidance on the development of definitions of effectiveness, quality standards and elements for evaluating SSPs, and appropriate measures of student outcomes to be used in evaluating SSP practice.
 Group members also emphasized the importance of involving evaluators with relevant expertise in the process of SSP evaluation.
-(See Appendix B on page 43 for a list of work group members and staff.)

-The Council's recommendations in this report have also been influenced by lessons learned from the state's piloting and rollout of the state model teacher and principal evaluation systems, which has been underway since 2011.
-The Council has been apprised of the progress made during that pilot, and has incorporated lessons into the recommendations in this report when relevant.
-Among these lessons has been a better understanding of the importance of funding to develop the resources and infrastructure needed to build reliable and meaningful evaluation systems; the need for guidance in interpreting standards; the importance of clear and specific rubrics and examples of practice; the value of training for both evaluators and evaluatees; and the importance of communication and collaboration to the success of the entire endeavor.
+Finally, the Council's recommendations in this report have also been influenced by lessons learned from the state's piloting and rollout of the state's model teacher and principal evaluation systems, which has been underway since 2012.
+The Council has been apprised of the progress made during that pilot, and has incorporated these lessons into the recommendations in this report when relevant.
+Chief among these lessons has been a better understanding of the importance of funding to develop the resources and infrastructure needed to build reliable and meaningful evaluation systems; the need for guidance in interpreting standards; the importance of clear and specific rubrics and examples of practice; the value of training for both evaluators and evaluatees; and the importance of communication and collaboration to the entire endeavor.

-As a result, the Council is confident that the recommendations in this report will result in evaluation systems for specialized service professionals that are relevant, comprehensive, and useful to SSPs in improving their professional craft.
+As a result, the Council is confident that the recommendations contained in this report will result in evaluation systems for specialized service professionals that are relevant, comprehensive, and useful to SSPs in improving their professional performance.
 Because these recommendations were developed in this manner and are intended to result in a well-integrated and coordinated evaluation system, the Council requests that the language of the recommendations be considered as a whole.
 Well-intentioned changes addressing just one element of the system may well have detrimental impacts on the system as a whole.